“Above the Fold” Content: Design Strategies for Better UX

 Written by Kathy Kassera Mrozek

 Clients often ask us whether items in a web design need to fit “above the fold.”
-In order to answer that question, let’s first take a look at where the fold originated and some principles that need to be kept in mind when designing for the web.
+In order to answer this common website UX question, it’s important to understand where the fold originated and the best practices that apply to modern responsive web design.

-The most common use of the “fold” comes from newspapers, and refers to the top half of the front page.
+The most common use of the “fold” originated from newspapers, referring to the top half of the front page.
 The most important headlines are always included above the fold, and readers have to flip the paper over to read further.

-In web design, the fold refers to the line at which the user must scroll to view additional content on the lower parts of the page.
+In web design, the fold refers to the visible area of the webpage, above the line at which the user must scroll to view additional content on the lower parts of the page.
 In the early days of web design, monitor size and resolution were very consistent.
-Because of that, websites were designed to fit within the fold.
-At that time, the concept of the fold was still applicable.
+Because of that, websites in general were designed to fit within that area, aside from longer articles.
+At that time, the concept of the fold was still very applicable.

-Yes and no. The death of the fold has been talked about since the release of smartphones.
-Since then people have been accessing websites through their phones, tablets, monitors, and televisions.
-Each of these devices has different operating systems, resolutions and browsers—not to mention that tablets allow the user to display a page in horizontal or portrait view.
+Yes and no. The death of the fold has been talked about since the release of smartphones, and today’s users access websites from mobile devices of a multitude of different sizes and shapes, as well as tablets, large and small laptops, and desktop monitors, as well as televisions and refrigerators.
+Each of these devices has different operating systems, resolutions, screen sizes, and browsers—not to mention that many tablets allow the user to display a page in horizontal or portrait view—which means that “above the fold” is going to be different from user to user.

-The arrival of smartphones and tablets also changed the way people consume information and navigate the web.
-Smartphones taught users how to scroll and swipe with their fingers, and in doing so, reinvented the way websites are designed.
+Our collective use of smartphones and tablets has changed the way people consume information and navigate online.
+Smartphones taught users how to scroll and swipe default, and in doing so, reinvented the way websites are designed.

 the-fold-varied-column-lengths